 The Name Equality Act of 2007

-The California Department of Public Health also prepared an information brochure on the Name Equality Act of 2007.
+The California Department of Public Health prepared a brochure on the Name Equality Act of 2007.
+Please read this information thoroughly before you begin your marriage license application.

 Applying for a Marriage License